shubh0811/Power-Supply-in-LAB/README.md

   ![IMG-20210308-WA0020](https://user-images.githubusercontent.com/79529647/119103269-d05c2280-b9cf-11eb-9f16-59a5454cdaab.jpg)

  #### Now i added a Capacitor in the connection which is connected parallel to the resistor(i have'nt shown the capacitor in the schematic so, capacitor
- is connected parallel to the resistane or load and its value is - 1000uf,45v) Now if we check our DSO we could se we are getting pulsatic output, which means the output is almost pure.
+  #### is connected parallel to the resistane or load and its value is - 1000uf,45v)
+ #### Now if we check our DSO we could se we are getting pulsatic output, which means the output is almost pure.
- How this happened, Capacitor's nature is to charge and discharge so as capacitor gets the input it charges but during discharging being of high value(1000uf) it takes miniseconds to discharge and starts charging again.
+ #### How this happened, Capacitor's nature is to charge and discharge so as capacitor gets the input it charges but during discharging being of high value(1000uf)
+ #### it takes miniseconds to discharge and starts charging again.
 This is why the curve in the DSO is approx straight but not full straight because of the time spent in discharging.

    👆

+  ### Now you can watch the video if you wish https://github.com/shubh0811/Power-Supply-in-LAB/blob/master/Video%20of%20the%20Project.mp4 .

+   # Components used:
+  #### 1)Transformer  6v and 500ma (6-0-6v).
+  #### 2) Rsistor 1k ohm
+  #### 3) Capacitor 1000uf,45v
+  #### 4) Diodes 1N4007
+  #### 5) Few jumper wires